tbrlpld/laces/README.md

 $ cd laces
 ```

-With your preferred virtualenv activated, install testing dependencies:
+With your preferred virtualenv activated, install the development dependencies:

 #### Using pip